harytha6/Python-Data-Analysis-Data-Science-Projects/README.md

 # Python-Financial-Data-Analysis
-Analyse stock data to come up with simple trading strategies and rules
+Analyse stock data to come up with simple trading strategies and rules using principles of statistics